DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Test a project using the MSBuild VSTest target
+### Testing a project using the MSBuild VSTest target